Kaushik4204/Math-Question-Generation/README.md

 ---
 ## Overview
 This project automates the generation of math questions with structured tagging, image generation for questions, and exports the final output to a formatted Word document.
 It leverages Google Gemini API for generating questions and images, providing an efficient workflow for creating math quizzes or practice problems.
+---

 ### Features
-Generates math questions from a base JSON file using AI.
+1.Generates math questions from a base JSON file using AI.

-Parses tagged question strings into structured data.
+2.Parses tagged question strings into structured data.

-Supports optional image generation per question.
+3.Supports optional image generation per question.

-Outputs questions into a well-formatted Word (.docx) document.
+4.Outputs questions into a well-formatted Word (.docx) document.

-Ensures clean option lists, bolds correct answers, and provides explanations.
+4.Ensures clean option lists, bolds correct answers, and provides explanations.
+---
 ### Project Structure

 math-question-generator/